CommoditiesAI/bridger/README.md

     printHands(handType = "opener", num = 6, output = "FULL")

-# To generate a page of hands likely to open a pre-emptive at the 3-level, showing only the opener - standardised as South
+# To generate a page of hands likely to preempt at the 3-level, showing only the opener - standardised as South

     printHands(handType = "preempt3", num = 6, output = "S")